Skip to main content

 • Module Withdrawal Forms

-Schools/Institutes to submit Module Amendment Forms relating to changes in assessments and/or Learning Outcomes (if required) 24th July 2023
+Exceptional deadline for submission of Module Amendment Forms relating to changes in assessments and/or Learning Outcomes (if required). *

 The above deadlines have been set to allow sufficient time for oversight, updating module and programme records, and for downstream administrative processes to take place.
-Schools/Institutes can submit documentation before those deadlines, if it is ready.
+Schools/Institutes are strongly encouraged to submit documentation before these deadlines where consideration and approval has been obtained.

-All academic developments must be reviewed by the School / Institute Education Committee prior to being submitted to DGLS.
+All academic developments must be reviewed by the relevant Education Committee prior to being submitted to DGLS.
 The signing of the forms by the Head of School / Institute and/or Director of Education confirms that the form has been approved by the Education Committee.
 All Programme Specifications should state the date they were approved or amended by the School/Institute Education Committee.

 Staff completing forms in Schools / Institutes are asked to note the points below:

-• When submitting forms for the above deadlines, please also supply a table or spreadsheet of files submitted (listing the names and codes of the programmes and/or modules, and the type of form).
-This aids in processing the forms and ensures that everything is completed.
+• When submitting multiple forms for the above deadlines, please also supply a table or spreadsheet of files submitted (listing the names and codes of the programmes and/or modules, and the type of form).
+This aids in processing the forms and ensures that everything has been recevied.

-• Part 2 Proposal Forms submitted by 12th December 2022 will be considered at the 18th January and 15th February 2023 meetings of Taught Programmes Board.
-The deadline for both of these meetings is 12th December 2022.
-DGLS will determine which proposals will go to which meeting, although if you have a preference for a particular meeting then we will try to consider requests where possible.
-Please do give as much advanced notice as possible if you want a particular meeting.
+• Part 2 Proposal Forms submitted by 1st December 2023 will be considered at the 17th January or 14th February 2024 meetings of Taught Programmes Board.
+The deadline for both of these meetings is 1st December 2023.
+DGLS and the Chair of TPB will determine which proposals will go to which meeting.

 Guidance and contacts

 The Directorate of Governance and Legal Services (DGLS) supports Schools / Institutes in the development of programmes and modules and coordinates the work of Taught Programmes Board.
-For advice on taught programme development, including preparing and submitting proposals to TPB, then please contact arcs-quality@qmul.ac.uk or:
+For advice on taught programme development, including preparing and submitting proposals to TPB, then please contact qualityandstandards@qmul.ac.uk:

-• Faculty of Humanities and Social Science: Samantha Webb
+• Faculty of Humanities and Social Science: Laura Bonsall

-• Faculty of Science and Engineering, and Faculty of Medicine and Dentistry (UG): Tuija Knowles
+• Faculty of Science and Engineering, and Faculty of Medicine and Dentistry (UG): Dr Tuija Knowles

 • Faculty of Medicine and Dentistry (PG): Alice de Havillan